iach526526/Frieren-Zoltraak/README.md

 2.Open the Scratch editor (either online at Scratch's website or using the offline editor).

 3.Upload the .sb3 file to Scratch.

+## Guess you will like it
+[This](https://scratch.mit.edu/projects/981898787) is the fisheye test of the magic circle.
+It has many different effects.
+You can view it by uncommenting it.